RootsEngineering/backend-service-django/README.md

 ### Any cool feature ideas that you could add as well with minimal effort?
 - Separated endpoint for Company to check various things like - employees, headcount, maybe even some cool statistics like % of man and woman in the company (if we collect such data), also how many people joined the comapny.
 - Regarding users we can also check number of reports per managers (to optimise it later) which manager have highest cout of not_active users (maybe some problems there).
+- Also some `POST` methods to create users and companies would make the system more functional.